 This article is part of a larger series on CRM.

-Salesflare’s pricing scheme is composed of three paid tiers, all of which support an unlimited number of users, contacts, email templates, tracked and sent emails, custom fields, workflows, dashboards, and sales pipelines.
-Monthly fees range from $29 to $99 per user, per month, billed annually.
-A subscription comes with free one-on-one training and onboarding for your team.
-You can sign up for a 14-day free trial for its Pro plan.
+We scored Salesflare pricing 4.5 out of 5 mainly because of its lack of a free plan.
+Its paid pricing scheme is composed of three paid tiers, and all plans support an unlimited number of users.
+It also includes CRM data input automation features, email, link, and website visit tracking, as well as personalized email campaigns.
+Monthly fees range from $29 to $99 per user, monthly, billed annually.
+You can also sign up for a 30-day free trial for its Pro plan.

 Freelancers and individual users

 Small sales teams

 Dedicated Account Manager

 Click on the drop-down menu below for more information on Salesflare’s plans: